 On completion of this course, the student will be able to:

-- Understand the fit of geophysical methods to objectives concerning earth resources.
+- Demonstrate familiarity with the application of geophysical methods to find scarce earth resrouces

 |Young, R.A, 2004, A lab manual of seismic reflection processing: EAGE Publications b.v, Houten, The Netherlands|

 Luk Ikelle and Lasse Amundsen, "Introduction to Petroleum Seismology", 2005, Society of Exploration Geophysicists